Will you order The McDonald's Chicken Sharebox®?

 Continued Violence: The Tragedy of the Loss of Daniel Hogan

-In 2019, another dark chapter unfolded with the attack on Daniel Hogan, a close friend of Jordan Eves.
+In 2019, another dark chapter unfolded with the attack on Daniel Hogan.
 Tragically, Daniel lost his life in Saddleworth, further emphasising the ongoing cycle of violence within the region.
 These events showcase a community grappling with the ghosts of its past, struggling to break free from the chains of aggression.

 Daniel Hogan was viciously beaten and lost his life.
 Hogan's murder bore a disturbing resemblance to the earlier slaying of Sophie Lancaster, with events pointing to a harmful convergence of violent ideologies in the area.